 What is Docker in Linux?

-Docker is an OS-level virtualization software and it supports Linux and Windows operating system.
-To use Docker on Linux, Ubuntu instance has to be used.
+It is an OS-level virtualization software and it supports Linux and Windows operating systems.
+To use Docker on Linux, the Ubuntu instance has to be used.
 Correct Linux kernel version has to be ensured to present before installing Docker on Linux operating system.
 Docker also has a Docker Registry hub that has a list of services before using it.

 How to use Docker on Linux?